DevOpsPlayground/DIY/playgrounds/October_2019/header.md

 ...
 ```

-If not, run these commands:
+If for some reason it isn't installed run the following:

 ```bash
 sudo apt update     #  (respond with your password at the `[sudo] password for playground:` prompt)